FreddyOm/MScThesis/README.md

 - [] Results and Discussion seperately?
 Or together?
 - [] Implementation before Methodoligy, then Case-Study and Results?
 - [] Introduction topics (GPU Driven, Deferred Rendering, ... )
+- [] Show any code at all in the normal chapters?
+Or only use pseudo code?
+- [] Implementation before Methodology?

 ## Problems